Profile Symfony requests and console commands with framework-aware performance monitoring

 Understand which controllers, event subscribers, services, and queries are driving slow Symfony requests.

-Keep console and worker performance visible
+Keep console performance visible

 Move faster without custom plumbing